OfflineIMAP/offlineimap.github.io/_doc/quick_start.md

 layout: page
 title: Quick Start
 ---

-First, install OfflineIMAP.
-See `docs/INSTALL.rst` or read <http://docs.offlineimap.org/en/latest/INSTALL.html>
-(hint: `sudo python setup.py install`).

-Second, set up your configuration file and run it!
+{% assign links = site.data.links %}

 The distribution includes offlineimap.conf.minimal (Debian users may find this at `/usr/share/doc/offlineimap/examples/offlineimap.conf.minimal`) that provides you with the bare minimum of setting up OfflineIMAP.
 You can simply copy this file into your home directory and name it `.offlineimaprc`.
 A command such as `cp offlineimap.conf.minimal ~/.offlineimaprc` will do it.
 Or, if you prefer, you can just copy this text to `~/.offlineimaprc`:

     [general]
     accounts = Test